2020 Super GT Series: Initial 2020 schedule

-Impact of 2019-20 coronavirus pandemic
+Impact of coronavirus pandemic

-On March 18, 2020, the original opening round at Okayama International Circuit was postponed to an undetermined date due to the 2019-20 coronavirus pandemic.
+On March 18, 2020, the original opening round at Okayama International Circuit was postponed to an undetermined date due to the coronavirus pandemic.
 On March 30, 2020, the second and third rounds at Fuji Speedway and Suzuka Circuit were each postponed.
 On April 5, 2020, the series released its first revised calendar, which was scheduled to begin on July 12 at Okayama.
 With the 2020 Summer Olympics postponed, the Fuji Speedway round, traditionally scheduled for the Golden Week holiday of May 4, was moved to August 9.

 On June 4, 2020, a second revision to the calendar was announced.
-The season is now scheduled to begin on July 19 at Fuji Speedway, the first of three confirmed races that were announced to be held at Fuji, with a fourth added later.
+The season was now scheduled to begin on July 19 at Fuji Speedway, the first of three confirmed races that were announced to be held at Fuji, with a fourth added later.
 Two rounds were scheduled to take place at Suzuka Circuit, with one scheduled for August 23, the date that was originally set for the cancelled 2020 Suzuka 10 Hours.
 Two rounds were scheduled to take place at Twin Ring Motegi.
 The rounds at Okayama International Circuit, Autopolis, and Sportsland Sugo in Japan, as well as the round at Sepang International Circuit in Malaysia, were all cancelled for 2020.
 On June 8, 2020, it was confirmed that the eighth and final round would take place at Fuji Speedway on November 29, after the round at Chang International Circuit in Thailand, which was provisionally scheduled to take place on December 27, was cancelled.
 The first event format was announced on June 29, with the first race at Fuji being held at a 300 kilometre distance.

 This season saw a number of corporate sponsors purchasing naming rights for individual rounds.
 Oono Associates purchased naming rights for all four rounds held at Fuji Speedway, under their Takanokono Hotel property based in Matsuyama, Japan.
 Steel manufacturer Fujimaki Group purchased naming rights for the two rounds held at Suzuka Circuit and Twin Ring Motegi.